mk8-bruh/sqit.lua/README.md

 ```lua
 element:enabled()
 ```
-called right after this object (or the entire instance) is enabled
+called right after this object (or the entire scene) is enabled

 ```lua
 element:disabled()
 ```
-called right before this object (or the entire instance) is disabled
+called right before this object (or the entire scene) is disabled

 ### LÖVE callbacks